underwaterjesus/CS4106_Genetic_Algorithm/README.md

 ## Fitness Functions
 The user will be able to pick from two different fitness functions.
 One is given in the project sepcification, the other has been chosen from relevant academic literature.<br/><br/>
-The fitness function described in the specification is the combined length of all lines in the graph.<br/>
+The fitness function described in the specification is the combined length of all edges in the graph.<br/>
 The lower the total, the higher the fitness of the individual.
 While the function was described, no implementation details were given.
 Writing this algorithm was part of the project.<br/><br/>
 The second fitness function we have chosen to use is an implementation of the **AngGA** algorithm.